 Geralyn has quite a list of certifications and memberships starting with animal CPR and First Aid, which is very important when you operate your own training facility.
 She is a Certified Program Evaluator for the Canine Good Citizen, Community Canine and S.T.A.R.
 Puppy Programs.
 Geralyn is also a member of the Pet Professional Guild and began a local chapter of the Love on a Leash Therapy Dog Organization in Winston-Salem called “Fostering Friendship”.
 Geralyn is also a certified Therapy Dog Evaluator and a certified Be a Tree presenter!’

 Since opening her own training center, Geralyn has worked tirelessly to connect with rescue groups and offer her services to their foster’s and adoptees.
-Currently, Geralyn works with, Forsyth Humane Society, Stepping Stones Canine Rescue, Surry Animal Rescue, Merit Pit Bull Foundation, AARF, The Humane Society of Davie County, German Shepherd Hope Rescue, Blue Ridge Boxer Rescue, Humane Society of Stokes County, Forsyth Animal Control, Project Pearl.
-For each of these organizations, Geralyn offers free services to dogs that are in foster homes and a $20off voucher for a beginner class for all adoptees!
+Currently, Elite Canine partners with, Forsyth Humane Society, Stepping Stones Canine Rescue, Surry Animal Rescue, Merit Pit Bull Foundation, AARF, The Humane Society of Davie County, German Shepherd Hope Rescue, Blue Ridge Boxer Rescue, Carolina Boxer Rescue, The Fort Rescue, Juliet's House, Humane Society of Stokes County, Forsyth Animal Control, and Project Pearl.
+For each of these organizations, Geralyn offers free services to dogs that are in foster homes and a $20 discount for a Puppy/Beginner class for all adoptees!
 Geralyn also worked on Unchained Forsyth building team from which builds fences for dogs who are permanently chained at their homes.
-In a partnership with wholePET, in February 2013, Geralyn and wholePET funded a fence for Beba a pit bull who was chained to a tree in her back yard.
+In February 2013, Elite Canine co-funded a fence for Beba a pit bull who was chained to a tree in her back yard.
 Beba had just given birth to puppies but now runs free in her very own fence!
-In the spring of 2013, Geralyn sponsored the first annual “Paws for Unity” event which raised money for the Stokes County Animal Shelter to help fund their new facility.
-In the fall of 2013, Geralyn, in a partnership with wholePET hosted Winston Salem’s 1st Responsible Dog Owner Day and Canine Challenge where dogs participated in sporting events to raise money for local charities.
-In February of 2014, wholePET and Geralyn teamed up again to raise money to fund additional bullet proof vests for the Forsyth Sheriff’s Department, called Kevlar for K9s.
+In the spring of 2013, Elite Canine sponsored the “Paws for Unity” event which raised money for the Stokes County Animal Shelter to help fund their new facility.
+In the fall of 2013, Elite Canine co-hosted Winston Salem’s 1st Responsible Dog Owner Day and Canine Challenge where dogs participated in sporting events to raise money for local charities.
+In February of 2014, Elite Canine teamed up again to raise money to fund additional bullet proof vests for the Forsyth Sheriff’s Department, called Kevlar for K9s.
 This fundraiser was a direct result of the loss of Davie County’s K9, Gorky, who was killed in the line of duty.
 This fundraiser provided enough money to purchase three additional bullet proof, Kevlar vests for the Forsyth County Sheriff’s Department.
-In September of 2014 Elite canine, again, hosted Winston-Salem’s 2nd Annual Canine Challenge where over 700 people attended and fun was had by all.
-The 3rd Annual Challenge is scheduled for September 26, 2015.
+In September of 2014 Elite Canine hosted Winston-Salem’s 2nd Annual Canine Challenge where over 700 people attended and fun was had by all.
 Geralyn joined Unchain Winston in 2014 and was the Top Dog Sponsor for Fuzzy’s fence on February 15, 2015.
 In just over 2 years, these fundraisers, plus many food and toy drives, have raised over $8,000, 100+ dog toys and 85+ bags of food, 3 Kevlar vests plus other K9 supplies and 2 new fences!!

 Work with Children:

-Not only are children allowed, even encouraged to attend classes with their four legged brothers and sisters, Geralyn has now started hosting the “Be a Tree” program.
+Not only are children allowed, even encouraged to attend classes with their four legged brothers and sisters, Geralyn has now started hosting the “Stop the 77” program.
 This program is a free program offered to children to help teach dog bite prevention, how to safely interact with dogs as well as how to read the body language of dogs to help prevent bites!
 As if she wasn’t busy enough, Geralyn also finds time to take her therapy dogs, Foster and Nanook to local schools where they participate in group and one on one reading sessions and career days!!